kexiZeroing/kexiZeroing.github.io/src/blog/swr-swc-msw.md

 > [Pinia Colada](https://pinia-colada.esm.dev) is the smart data fetching layer for Vue.js.
 You don't even need to learn Pinia to use Pinia Colada because it exposes its own composables.
 >
 > Pinia Colada shares similarities with TanStack Query and has adapted some of its APIs for easier migration.
 However, Pinia Colada is tailored specifically for Vue, resulting in a lighter library with better and official integrations like Data Loaders.
 If you're familiar with TanStack Query, you'll find Pinia Colada intuitive and easy to use.
+The size of Pinia Colada is much smaller.

 ## SWC - Rust-based platform for the Web
 SWC (stands for Speedy Web Compiler) is a super-fast TypeScript / JavaScript compiler written in Rust, and can be used for both compilation and bundling.
 SWC is 20x faster than babel on a single-core benchmark, 68x faster than babel on a multicore benchmark.